CLAUSE 1 — PLATFORM NATURE, LIMITATION OF LIABILITY, AND CLIENT INDEMNITY

 3.3 Consequence of Failure to Meet Minimum Volume

-- (a) Exclusivity Suspension — The Company may immediately suspend the Client's Exclusive Territory Rights, releasing the Assigned Territory for licensing to one or more competing operators, without any obligation to compensate the Client for the loss of such Exclusivity; and/or
+- (a) Exclusivity Suspension — The Company may immediately suspend the Client's Exclusive Territory Rights and Towpal lead routing preference, releasing the Assigned Territory for licensing to competing operators and notifying Towpal Ltd to cease exclusive lead routing to the Client within that territory, without any obligation to compensate the Client; and/or

-- (b) Agreement Termination — The Company may terminate this Agreement entirely in accordance with the provisions of Clause 4 or Clause 5, as applicable.
+- (b) Agreement Termination — The Company may terminate this Agreement in accordance with Clause 4 or Clause 5, as applicable.

 3.4 No Entitlement to Exclusivity Refund